 Any changes made can then be recorded against the contract’s master record, with a visual and fully searchable audit trail created for each one.
 This helps to demonstrate compliance, keeps auditors happy and provides a complete history of how the contract has been managed.

 Using a dedicated cloud-based solution also helps enterprise businesses to remain compliant and protect data through a variety of features.
 These include respecting data sovereignty requirements, encryption for data in transit and rest and role-based access permission so only approved individuals can access and edit data.

 How Gatekeeper approaches enterprise contract management

-Gatekeeper is well versed in working with businesses in highly regulated businesses, with those managing complex contracts and those managing volumes that simply can’t be effectively controlled through spreadsheets.
+Gatekeeper is well versed in working with businesses in highly regulated industries, with those managing complex contracts and with those managing volumes that simply can’t be effectively controlled through spreadsheets.

 We work closely with multiple stakeholder teams such as Legal, IT, Procurement, Finance, Sales and Vendor Management to help them embed an enterprise contract management solution in their business and give them visibility and control over their contracts and processes."